-This post is for Vancouverites who are urban or civic politics nerds and may not be acquainted with the early historical roots of the local civic political party known, somewhat hilariously, as the Non Partisan Association (NPA).
-Like a zombie, the NPA seems to be trying to come back from the dead for the umpteenth time.
+This post is for Vancouverites who are either new to the city or who are urban or civic politics nerds but may not be acquainted with the early historical roots of the local civic political party known—somewhat hilariously—as the Non Partisan Association (NPA).
+In power for many years, the NPA was recently all-but eliminated by a new developer-funded party, Vision Vancouver.
+However, lately the NPA seems to be attempting a zombie return from the dead, so a review of its history seems useful.

 Some excerpts from the 1967 Vancouver Sun article above (read it here (jpg)]: